-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning June 1, 2018, for a term of 10 years, for the continued use and maintenance of an existing floating boat dock, ramp, two deadmen anchor systems, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the floating boat dock, ramp, and two deadmen anchor systems: \$211 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Authorize acceptance of a lease quitclaim deed from the Lessee, effective January 8, 2018, of Lease No. PRC 6352.1, a General Lease - Recreational and Protective Structure Use, issued to Marc A. Brennen and Patricia L. Brennen. - 2.
+Authorize issuance of Lease No. PRC 6352.1, a General Lease - Recreational and Protective Structure Use to the Applicant, beginning January 9, 2018, for a term of 10 years, for the continued use and maintenance of an existing uncovered single-berth floating boat dock with boat lift, ramp, personal watercraft ramp, four pilings, two-pile dolphin, and bank protection, as described in Exhibit A, Land Description, and as shown on Exhibit B, Site and Location Map (for reference purposes only), attached and by this reference made a part hereof; consideration for the uncovered single-berth floating boat dock with boat lift, ramp, personal watercraft ramp, four pilings, and two-pile dolphin: \$472 \$435 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.